-is denoted $\Ex^\infty X$.
-The map $\gamma$ has a section $\Delta[n] \to \sd \Delta[n]$ so if $X$ is Reedy fibrant, all the maps in the tower are degreewise cofibrations and so the homotopy colimit may be computed as a (honest) colimit.
+is denoted by $\Ex^\infty X$.
+The map $\gamma$ has a section $\Delta[n] \to \Sd \Delta[n]$ so if $X$ is Reedy fibrant, all the maps in the tower are degreewise cofibrations and so the colimit computes the homotopy colimit.

 We collect the important properties of the $\Ex^\infty$ endofunctor below.
-These parallel (or, rather, include) the well-known ones for simplicial \emph{sets}. \begin{prop} For a simplicial space $X$, \begin{enumerate} \item $\Ex^\infty X$ is a Kan simplicial space, \item $X \to \Ex^\infty X$ is a weak equivalence after geometric realization, \item for each $i$, including $i = \infty$, $\Ex^i$ preserves (trivial) Kan fibrations, zero simplices and finite homotopy limits \end{enumerate} \end{prop} \begin{proof} By construction, the functor $\Ex^{i}$, for $0 \leq i \leq \infty$, sends weak equivalences of simplicial spaces to weak equivalences.
+These parallel (or, rather, include) the well-known ones for simplicial \emph{sets}. \begin{proposition} For a simplicial space $X$: \begin{enumerate} \item $\Ex^\infty X$ is a Kan simplicial space. \item $X \to \Ex^\infty X$ is a weak equivalence after geometric realization. \item For each $i$, including $i = \infty$, $\Ex^i$ preserves (trivial) Kan fibrations, zero simplices and finite homotopy limits. \end{enumerate} \end{proposition} \begin{proof} By construction, the functor $\Ex^{i}$, for $0 \leq i \leq \infty$, sends weak equivalences of simplicial spaces to weak equivalences.
 If $X$ is Reedy fibrant then

-is a fibration (since $\sd \partial \Delta[n] \to \sd \Delta[n]$ is a degreewise monomorphism, hence a cofibration).
+is a fibration (since $\Sd \partial \Delta[n] \to \Sd \Delta[n]$ is a degreewise monomorphism, hence a cofibration).
 Therefore, $\Ex X$ is Reedy fibrant.
 By standard compactness arguments, it follows that $\Ex^\infty X$ is also Reedy fibrant.
 Hence, in proving $(1)$, $(2)$ and $(3)$, we may assume from the outset that $X$ is Reedy fibrant.

 The arguments to prove $(1)$ and $(3)$ are identical to the classical ones for simplicial sets, so we do not reproduce them here.
-As for $(2)$, take a trivial Kan fibration $X^\prime \to X$ where $X^\prime$ is a simplicial \emph{set} (see Lurie~\cite[Proposition 7]{Lurie}), and consider the square
+As for $(2)$, take a trivial Kan fibration $X' \to X$ where $X'$ is a simplicial \emph{set} (see Lurie~\cite[Proposition 7]{Lurie.Simplicial}), and consider the square

 Since the diagonal preserves trivial Kan fibrations, the vertical maps are weak equivalences after applying the diagonal (for the right-hand one, use part $(3)$).
-The top horizontal map is a weak equivalence, e.g., see Goerss--Jardine~\cite[III.4.6]{GoerssJardine}.
+The top horizontal map is a weak equivalence, e.g., see Goerss--Jardine~\cite[III.4.6]{Goerss.Jardinee}.
 We conclude that the diagonal of the lower map is a weak equivalence. \end{proof}